cbates006/AI-Final-Project/README.md

 - Quit.cs detects a keypress and quits the application.
 It is attached to the Credits scene Main camera.
 - BattleSystem.cs creates the game states and most of the functions used in the game.
 It is attached to an empty object in the arena file during the game and requires the BattleHUD objects, player prefabs, and dialogue box text objects to be attached to it.
 - BattleHUD.cs sets the player names and HP on the HUDs at the start of the game.
-- Unit.cs contians the functions for the players taking damage and checking to see if a player has died and the game is over.
+- Unit.cs contains the functions for the players taking damage and checking to see if a player has died and the game is over.
+- ChooseMode.cs allows the player to select the mode they would like to play

 ## Building and Playing